csc-training/da-with-r/3_BasicFeatures/2_WritingAndAnnotating.md

 Why do you think it happens?

+**A:** Vectors can be of only one data type.
+R tries to convert (coerce) the content of this vector to find a “common denominator” that doesn’t lose any information.

 **Q:** How many values in `combined_logical` are `"TRUE"` (as a character) in the following example:

 ```r